top of page

 Milk, Egg Allergies & Eczema in Children

-Food allergies—particularly milk and egg allergies—are among the most common food allergies in young children and are often associated with eczema (atopic dermatitis).
-Infants and children with moderate to severe eczema have a higher risk of developing food allergies, especially to milk and egg.
+Food allergies—particularly to milk and egg—are among the most common food allergies in young children and are often associated with eczema (atopic dermatitis).

 In some children, exposure to these foods may trigger eczema flare-ups, hives, vomiting, or other allergic symptoms.
 However, not every child with eczema has a food allergy, and unnecessary food avoidance can sometimes lead to nutritional concerns.